ucsdEd711/lab-report-4/index.md

 /start means that we will search the word start in the file.
 ![Image](lab4r_1.png)
 2. Aftrer typing `ce`<br>
-c stands for change and e stand for moving to the end of a word.
+`c` stands for change and e stand for moving to the end of a word.
 ![Image](lab4r_ce.png)
 3. Aftrer typing `base`<br>
-we type switch off start and change it to base.
+we type in "base" to switch off start and change it to "base".
 ![Image](lab4r_base.png)
 4. Aftrer typing `<esc>`<br>
 we exit the insert mode and back to the normal mode.
 ![Image](lab4r_esc.png)
 5. After type in `n`<br>
-n stand for repeating the last search from the cursor's position.
+`n` stand for repeating the last search from the cursor's position.
 ![Image](lab4r_n1.png)
 6. After typeing `.`<br>
-. will repeat the last change.
+`.` will repeat the last change.
 ![Image](lab4r_dot1.png)
 7. After type in second `n`<br>
-n stand for repeating the last search from the cursor's position.
+`n` stand for repeating the last search from the cursor's position.
 Which will take us to the next "start".
 ![Image](lab4r_n2.png)
 8. After typeing the second `.`<br>
-. will repeat the last change.
+`.` will repeat the last change.
 Which will change the start to base.
 ![Image](lab4r_dot2.png)
 9. After type in the third `n`<br>
-n stand for repeating the last search from the cursor's position.
+`n` stand for repeating the last search from the cursor's position.
 Which will take us to the next "start".
 ![Image](lab4r_n3.png)
 10. After typeing the third `.`<br>
-. will repeat the last change.
+`.` will repeat the last change.
 Which will change the start to base.
 ![Image](lab4r_dot3.png)
 11. After type in the fourth `n`<br>
-n stand for repeating the last search from the cursor's position.
+`n` stand for repeating the last search from the cursor's position.
 Which will take us to the next "start".
 And since we don't hhave another "start".
 It shows "Pattern not found: start"
 ![Image](lab4r_n4.png)
 12. After type in `:wq <enter>` <br>
-: bring us to the command line and w help us save the file and we use q to quit the file.
+`:` bring us to the command line and `w`help us save the file and we use `q` to quit the file.
 13. The screenshot after we quit the file.
 ![Image](lab4r_aftersave.png)